Bonkers (American TV series): Bonkers D. Bobcat

-Bonkers D. Bobcat (voiced by Jim Cummings) is an overly energetic and hyperactive cartoon anthropomorphic bobcat that works in the Toon Division of the Hollywood PD.
-Once a big name cartoon star for Wackytoons Studios, he was fired due to his show being bumped out of first place in the ratings.
+Bonkers D. Bobcat (voiced by Jim Cummings) is an overly energetic and hyperactive cartoon anthropomorphic bobcat who works in the Toon Division of the Hollywood PD and was once a big name cartoon star from the He’s Bonkers shorts (Raw Toonage) for Wackytoons Studios.
+He was fired due to his show being bumped out of first place in the ratings.
 He was introduced to law enforcement when he unknowingly saved cartoon celebrity Donald Duck from a park mugger (mostly due to the help of officer Lucky Piquel) and was given full credit for the mugger's capture.
+Police chief Leonard Kanifky mistakes Bonkers' fictional escapades for real police work and asks him to work for the Hollywood PD, which he accepts due to being unemployed.
+Although Bonkers means well, he usually messes up cases for his fellow officers due to his lack of experience.